Miss Wallis and Futuna

 Miss Wallis and Futuna (Miss Wallis-et-Futuna) is a French beauty pageant which selects a representative for the Miss France national competition from the overseas collectivity of Wallis and Futuna.
-The first Miss Wallis and Futuna was crowned in 2000, although the competition is not organized on a regular schedule and a new titleholder has not been crowned since 2020.
+The first Miss Wallis and Futuna was crowned in 2000, although the competition is not organized on a regular schedule.
+It was not run for a decade after 2004, and a new titleholder has not been crowned since 2020.

 The most recent Miss Wallis and Futuna is Mylène Halemai, who was crowned Miss Wallis and Futuna 2020 on 26 September 2020.
 No Miss Wallis and Futuna titleholders have gone on to win Miss France.

 Results summary

 No Miss Wallis and Futuna titleholders have reached the semifinals of Miss France.